twilio-labs/paste/README.md

 Before contributing, please make sure that you read our [Contributing Guidelines](https://github.com/twilio-labs/paste/blob/master/CONTRIBUTING.md) and agree with our [Code of Conduct.](https://github.com/twilio-labs/.github/blob/master/CODE_OF_CONDUCT.md)

+## Linking Local Paste to an Application
+  Sometimes you need to make changes and test them locally.
+Figuring out all the requirements to do this can often be a nightmare.
+So we've set-up a small guide and some scripts to make it easier for you.

+###how to link paste:
+- go to your application and follow the instructions to install paste: https://paste.twilio.design/getting-started/engineering
+- go to the paste application and run:
+- `yarn link-local`
+- copy the output from your terminal and paste it into the application you want to link with paste

+### how to unlink paste
+- go the paste application and run:
+- `yarn unlink-local`
+- copy the output from your terminal and paste it into the application you want to unlink from paste

 ## Command List

 | Command                | Description                                                                                                              |